Barbarik-AI/.github/profile/README.md

-# Barbarik.ai

-## 🚀 A full stack analytics team in your pocket
+# 🚀 A full-stack analytics team in your pocket

 Welcome to the Barbarik.ai organization on GitHub.
 We are dedicated to providing complete and cutting-edge AI-powered analytics solutions for CFOs and financial professionals.
 Our mission is to streamline financial data analysis and decision-making, making it faster and more insightful than ever before.